NnamdiOdozi/mlx-digit-app/README.md

 ## Ideas for future
- - trying out different models eg LeNet5, Vision Transformers, Google Vision API, LLMs like ChatGPT
+ - trying out different models eg LeNet-5, Vision Transformers, Capsule Networks, Google Vision API, LLMs like ChatGPT
  - Splitting out the model from the Streamlit app so that there are 3 containers instead of 2